stacks-network/stacks-core/docs/rpc-endpoints.md

 For non-existent accounts, this _does not_ 404, rather it returns an object with balance and nonce of 0.

-This endpoint also accepts a querystring parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `balance_proof` or `nonce_proof` fields.
+This endpoint also accepts a query string parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `balance_proof` or `nonce_proof` fields.

-This endpoint accepts a querystring parameter `?tip=` to control which chain tip state is queried.
+This endpoint accepts a query string parameter `?tip=` to control which chain tip state is queried.
 See the [OpenAPI spec](./rpc/openapi.yaml) `tip` parameter for details.

 ### GET /v2/data_var/[Stacks Address]/[Contract Name]/[Var Name]